tetsuo13/TeamsStatusPub/README.md

 ### Teams Status Pub

-Download the latest release and unzip it to a dedicated folder.
-As part of the release there will be an `appsettings.json` file used to configure some basic runtime settings.
+Download the installer from the [Releases](https://github.com/tetsuo13/TeamsStatusPub/releases) page.
+By default it will install to your `C:\Users\username\AppData\Local\Programs\TeamsStatusPub` folder.
+As part of the installation there will be an `appsettings.json` file used to configure some basic runtime settings.

 The default listen address is http://192.168.1.1:17493/ but the IP address will most likely need to be changed.
 The following settings are available in `appsettings.json`: